jakobzhao/geog371/lectures/lec02/readme.md

 **Learning Objectives**

 - Understand the basic concepts related to web mapping;
-- Get to know the types of web maps, and its major components;
+- Get to know the 4 major types of web maps, and its major components;
 - Walk through a brief history of web mapping; and
-- Understand web mapping API -  Commercial vs. Open Source.
+- Understand web mapping API -  Commercial/proprietary vs. Open Source.

 ## 1. Overview